rust-lang/rust/text/0000-stable-simd.md

 * The first time the macro is invoked all the local CPU features will be detected.
-* The detected features will then be cached globally (currently in a bitset) for the rest of the execution of the program.
+* The detected features will then be cached globally (when possible and currently in a bitset) for the rest of the execution of the program.
-* Further invocations of `cfg_feature_enabled!` are expected to be cheap runtime dispatches. (aka load a value and check whether a bit is set)
+* Further invocations of `is_target_feature_detected!` are expected to be cheap runtime dispatches. (aka load a value and check whether a bit is set)
-* Exception: in some cases the result of the macro is statically known: for example, `cfg_feature_enabled!("sse2")` when the binary is being compiled with "sse42" globally.
+* Exception: in some cases the result of the macro is statically known: for example, `is_target_feature_detected!("sse2")` when the binary is being compiled with "sse42" globally.
 In these cases, none of the steps above are performed and the macro just expands to `true`.

 The exact method of CPU feature detection various by platform, OS, and